 - 1/2 small yellow onion chopped

 - 2 cloves minced garlic

-- 6 cups low sodium vegetable or chicken broth
+- 6 cups low sodium vegetable broth or chicken broth

-- 1/2 cup whole-grain couscous, cooked according to package directions
+- 1/2 cup couscous cooked according to package directions

 - salt and pepper